United States Servicemen's Fund: Other Harassment

 USSF and many of the projects and newspapers it supported were often the object of other, sometimes severe, forms of harassment.
-Lauter, in a letter written to the New York Times, revealed that in March 1971 USSF files had been stolen containing confidential information about the organizations contributors and expenses.
+Lauter, in a letter written to the New York Times, revealed that in March 1971 USSF files had been stolen containing confidential information about the organization's contributors and expenses.
 He said these "stolen records were then printed in a report of the House Internal Security Committee" while donors and grant recipients were also visited and harassed by the FBI.
 No official explanation was ever given about how U.S. government agencies obtained this stolen information.
 The UFO antiwar coffeehouse in Columbia, South Carolina, which was the first of its kind and helped USSF get established, had its doors chained shut and its staff arrested by the local police after only a year of operation.
 At trial, it was fined $10,000 (more than $70,000 today) for "operating and maintaining a public nuisance" and three UFO staff members were sentenced to six years in prison each.
 City leaders weren't just angry at the antiwar activities, prior to the arrests they made it clear that they were not comfortable with the counterculture atmosphere and interracial gatherings at the UFO.
 Violence was often directed at coffeehouses and other USSF projects.
 Seidman states that most coffeehouses had their windows smashed, many repeatedly.
 He chronicles "Gun shots, fire-bombs and grenades directed toward coffeehouses and their staffers."
-On April 29, 1970 the Green Machine coffeehouse near the Camp Pendleton Marine Corps base was shot up with 45 caliber machine gun fire, wounding one of the marines inside in the shoulder.
+On April 29, 1970, the Green Machine coffeehouse near the Camp Pendleton Marine Corps base was shot up with 45 caliber machine gun fire, wounding one of the marines inside in the shoulder.
 Dr. Levy told the Los Angeles Free Press there was "an enormous amount of repression coming down on the GI movement and the civilians who support that movement."
 By way of comparison, he went on to say it was "exceeded only by the repression that's coming down on the Black Panthers.

 Eastland v.
 United States Servicemen's Fund

 As mentioned above, the USSF was investigated by the House Committee on Internal Security (now abolished) for possible subversion of the U.S. military.
 While no subversion was uncovered, one long lasting result of that investigation developed around the subpoena by the Committee of USSF's banking records.
 The USSF challenged the subpoena and the resulting case, Eastland v.
 United States Servicemen's Fund, which made its way to the United States Supreme Court, resulted in a 1975 decision by that court that Congress was within its constitutional powers to issue a subpoena for these records.
-This case was in the news during the Presidency of Donald Trump as it was cited as a precedent in the court cases involving the Tax returns of Donald Trump.
+This case was in the news during the presidency of Donald Trump as it was cited as a precedent in the court cases involving the Tax returns of Donald Trump.